StarRocks/starrocks/docs/table_design/Data_distribution.md

 In this example, `site_access` uses `site_id` as the bucketing column because this column is always used as a filter in queries.
 When the bucketing column is used as a filter in queries, StarRocks only scans the relevant tablets, which greatly improves query performance.

 Suppose each partition of table `site_access` has 10 buckets.
-In the following query, 9 out of 10 buckets are pruned, so the system only needs to scan 1/10 of the data in the `site_access` table:
+In the following query, 9 out of 10 buckets are pruned, so StarRocks only needs to scan 1/10 of the data in the `site_access` table:

 ```SQL
 select sum(pv)